Saint Anthony the Great

-Understand that, be it the holy heavens or angels or archangels or thrones or dominions or cherubim or seraphim or sun or moon or stars, or patriarchs or prophets or apostles, or devil or satan or evil spirits or powers of the air, or (to say no more) be it man or woman, in the beginning of their creation, they all derived from one [God].
-[This teaching by Antony says that even evil originally came from God and also that the world is not created by some rival power, as most Gnostics believed.]
+Understand that, be it the holy heavens or angels or archangels or thrones or dominions or cherubim or seraphim or sun or moon or stars, or patriarchs or prophets or apostles, or devil or satan or evil spirits or powers of the air, or (to say no more) be it man or woman, in the beginning of their creation, they all derived from One [God].
+[NOTE: This nondualistic teaching by Anthony says that even evil originally came from God and also that the world is not created by some rival power, as most Gnostics dualistically believed.]
 (Letter V; see also Letter VI for same idea)

-Except through great humility in your whole heart and mind and spirit and soul and body, you will not be able to inherit the Kingdom of God….
-For he who knows his own disgrace, seeks again his elect grace; and whoever knows his own death, also knows his life eternal.
+Except through great humility in your whole heart and mind and spirit and soul and body, you will not be able to inherit the Kingdom [Domain] of God….
+For he who knows his own disgrace, seeks again His elect grace; and whoever knows his own death, also knows His life eternal.
 (Letter VI)

 I no longer fear God: I love Him.
 For perfect love cast out fear.
 (Sayings of the Fathers, Alphabetical Collection)